wilhelmson arkitekter:

 ------

-Type Villa, HSB Nordvästra Skåne (construction 2004-)
+Type Villa, HSB Nordvästra Skåne (project 2004-)

 ------

-Architect school KTH ( Royal Technical University ), new building, Stockholm, Sweden, New building at the KTH campus area (project 2003 -)
+Architect school KTH (Royal Technical University), new building, Stockholm, Sweden, New building at the KTH campus area (project 2003-)

 ------